 We had dinner and stayed overnight in Brisbane, before flying back to Sydney the next evening There is plenty to do in the city and we enjoyed a free ride along the Brisbane River on the City Hopper, as well as shopping in the heritage-listed Brisbane Arcade before making our way to the airport.

-Brisbane is also the gateway to many other destinations in Queensland, including Moreton Island, Surfers Paradise and Noosa, as well a quick flight to the Whitsundays, so it’s easy to continue your Australian adventure from here.
+Brisbane is also the gateway to many other destinations in Queensland, including Moreton Island, Surfers Paradise and Noosa, as well as a quick flight to the Whitsundays, so it’s easy to continue your Australian adventure from here.

 Our trip aboard the Great Southern totally lived up to my expectations of glamorous train travel.
 I loved eating dinner in the restaurant carriage, enjoying drinks at the bar and relaxing in our cabin.
 All my James Bond/Agatha Christie/Harry Potter fantasies were fulfilled and I definitely want to take other train trips in the future.